 In addition, Mr. Claypool was once again launched onto the national platform as the attorney representing 5 young boys at La Puente High School who were subjected to a terrorizing form of hazing/sexual abuse as members of the high school soccer team.
 Based on the accounts of the victimized boys, they were lured into a dressing room by the “coach/teacher” at which time they were attacked by numerous varsity players.
 The assailants sodomized the anus of the boys with the end of a javelin pole, often taping the attack.
 After nearly three years of contentious litigation, we settled this case on the eve of trial for $4.5 million.
 We were also instrumental in forcing the school district to increase supervision of athletes to preempt any further hazing at the school.

-Most recently, the firm is representing 28 adult victims of of child sexual abuse that occurred when they were minors attending a Santa Monica Police Activities League program in the 1990s.
+The firm has also represented 28 adult victims of of child sexual abuse that occurred when they were minors attending a Santa Monica Police Activities League program in the 1990s.
 A Santa Monica IT employee pretended to be a police officer, wearing a badge and carrying a gun, who then lured these young boys into his vehicle and proceeded to sodomize them, including oral copulation.
 In January, 2020, a new law in California was enacted to extend the statute of limitations for adult victims of child sexual abuse to file civil lawsuits.
 We recently secured a $16.6 million settlement for 11 of these adult victims prior to engaging in litigation, which helped immunize each of those victims from further trauma.
 We recently filed a consolidated lawsuit against the City of Santa Monica on behalf of the remaining 17 sexual assault victims.
-We are optimistic that the firm will secure another favorable out-of-court settlement for these additional victims, which will compensate them for the emotional trauma, and also bring about reforms to the process of vetting and supervising volunteeers in the program.
+We are optimistic that the firm will secure another favorable out-of-court settlement for these additional victims, which will compensate them for the emotional trauma, and also bring about reforms to the process of vetting and supervising volunteers in the program.

 Mr. Claypool is in the process of partnering with other child advocates to form a nonprofit corporation, the purpose of which would be to provide a “safe” portal in which parents and/or children would be able to report suspected sexual abuse without being subjected to retaliation and recrimination.